-Source: Panel Study of Income Dynamics 2014 Child Development Supplement time diaries.
-Notes: Analyses are weighted.
-N=427.
+Source: Panel Study of Income Dynamics, 2014 Child Development Supplement surveys and time diaries.

-Other measures reveal unexpected relationships with social class.
-Children of collegeeducated caregivers spent the most time playing videogames at over 7 hours per synthetic week (Figure 1; not significant).
-This contrasts with UK analyses that found less videogame playing in this group (Mullan & Chatzitheochari, 2019).
-Over 99% of college-educated caregivers reported that their child used a device for gaming, compared to 78-86% for others (p<.05; Table 1, supported by multivariate models in Table 2).
-Our qualitative analyses found that videogames were largely perceived by parents as problematic, of limited educational value, sometimes violent, and potentially addictive.
-Some videogames, such as Minecraft which was very popular in 2014-15, were perceived to be more educational, making videogames a complicated example that combines elements of the stereotypes of "good" and "bad" screen time.
+sometimes violent, and potentially addictive.
+Some videogames, such as Minecraft which was very popular in 2014-2015, were perceived to be more educational, making videogames a complicated example that combines elements of the stereotypes of "good" and "bad" screen time.
 Our measures could not disaggregate videogaming perceived as "educational" from other gaming.